Personal, Social, Health and Economic Education (Statutory Requirement) Bill

 Overview

-This bill makes Personal, Social, Health and Economic Education (PSHE), including sex and relationships education (SRE) and education on ending violence against women and girls, a statutory requirement in all state-funded schools in England and Wales.
+This bill makes Personal, Social, Health and Economic Education (PSHE), including Sex and Relationships Education (SRE) and education on ending violence against women and girls, a mandatory part of the curriculum in all state-funded schools in England and Wales.
 It also mandates teacher training and guidance on best practices for delivering and inspecting PSHE and SRE.

 Description

-The bill amends the Education Act 2002 and the Education Act 1996 to legally require all state-funded schools to include PSHE in their curriculum.
-PSHE will cover:
+The bill amends the Education Act 2002 and 1996 to legally require all state-funded schools to teach PSHE.
+This comprehensive subject will cover:

 Government Spending

-The bill does not specify any figures for government spending.
-However, implementing the new requirements will likely involve costs related to teacher training, curriculum development, and the production and distribution of guidance materials.
-The exact amount of these costs is unknown.
+The bill doesn't specify exact figures for government spending.
+However, it will likely lead to increased costs associated with teacher training, curriculum development, and the creation and distribution of guidance materials.
+The exact amount is undetermined.

 Groups Affected

-• Schools: All state-funded schools in England and Wales will be required to implement PSHE, potentially requiring curriculum changes and teacher training.
+- Schools: They will be required to implement PSHE, potentially requiring curriculum changes and additional teacher training.

-• Parents/Guardians: Parents may have varying views on the content of PSHE and SRE, potentially leading to engagement with schools to understand the curriculum.
+- Parents: They may have varying perspectives on the content of PSHE and SRE, leading to potential engagement or opposition.

 Powered by nyModel